-The MSc Quantity Surveying programme is targeted through its marketing on the development of distance and parttime student numbers.
-Its primary selling point in this respect is the fact that its mode of delivery via the internet on the GCU Learn virtual learning environment system.
-This has been shown in the past to be a valuable selling point for our existing students and this will remain the case for the foreseeable future.
-Over the course of the last six years, SCEBE has developed substantial proven expertise in the delivery of GCU Learn modules for the programme that in turn has informed and improved teaching in the elsewhere in the school.
+The MSc International Construction Project Management is targeted through its marketing on the development of distance numbers.
+One of its primary selling points in this respect is the fact that its distribution channel is via the GCU Learn virtual learning environment.
+This has been shown in the past to be a valuable selling point for our existing distance-learning students, and this will remain the case for the foreseeable future.
+Over recent years, the School has developed substantial proven expertise in the delivery of GCU Learn modules for the programme, which in turn has informed and improved teaching in other programmes.

-Programme Content
+1,2 Programme Content